imniladri/DevHub/.github/ISSUE_TEMPLATE/documentation-report---.md

 ---
-name: "Feature Request \U0001F680"
-about: Suggest an idea for this project
+name: "Documentation Report \U0001F4DA"
+about: Describe the documentation you want add.
-title: 'Feature: '
+title: 'Doc: '
-labels: enhancement
+labels: documentation
 assignees: ''

 ---

-### Is your feature request related to a problem?
-Please describe.

-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

 ### Describe the solution you'd like